firstdollar/fd-interviews/frontend/top-dog/README.md

 Don't worry about pixel perfection (though attention to detail will be noticed).
 Over-investing time at this stage is not the best use of time.
 The project should take between 1 and 4 hours to complete.

-# Getting Started
+## Getting Started

 This project depends on `git`, `npm`, and the React ecosystem.
 If you don't have `git` installed, you can download a zip of this project or you can install git.
-If you don't have `npm` installed, install it via `nvm`: https://github.com/nvm-sh/nvm#installing-and-updating
+If you don't have `npm` installed, install it via [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).

 1. Clone this project.
 2. `npm install`